 Marking the 35th Anniversary of the Warren County Civil Disobedience Campaign and the 30th Anniversary of the Toxic Wastes and Race Report

-Through the leadership of the Rev. Leon White, the Rev. Benjamin Chavis, Jr., and the UCC’s Commission for Racial Justice, the United Church of Christ served as the leading organizational force in the birth of the environmental justice movement.
+Through the leadership of Dollie Burwell, the Rev. Leon White, the Rev. Benjamin Chavis, Jr., and the UCC’s Commission for Racial Justice, the United Church of Christ served as the leading organizational force in the birth of the environmental justice movement.
 The story of how this movement arose begins in the late 1970s when a group of residents formed the Warren County Citizens Concerned (WCCC) and began to protest the state of North Carolina’s designation of a landfill in their county for the disposal of polychlorinated biphenyls (PCBs), a toxic chemical substance whose production was banned by congress in 1979.
 With a population that was roughly 62% black, no other county in the state had a higher percentage of black residents, and only a few of the state’s one hundred counties could claim higher poverty rates.
-The placement of the landfill became to be regarded as an instance “environmental racism,” a phrase frequently said to have been coined by Chavis.
+The placement of the landfill became to be regarded as an instance “environmental racism,” a phrase coined by Chavis.

 While Chavis would ultimately take the helm of the UCC’s Commission for Racial Justice, it was White who served as the commission’s Executive Director when the WCCC first involved the group in its efforts.
 Both White and Chavis ultimately played leading roles in what became the watershed event in the launching of the movement.
 In September of 1982, the first trucks carrying PCB contaminated soil drove into Warren County but were met by hundreds of protestors who laid down on the highway to prevent their arrival.
 On the first day of action, 55 protestors were arrested.
 The protests lasted six weeks and were covered by the national media.
 By the end, 523 arrests were made.